VictorLeeCS/BasicCrudApp/README.md

 # BasicCrudApp

-A really simple CRUD app using the MERN stack.
+A really simple CRUD app using the Mongo, Node Js, Express.

 To run: